 Our highly skilled Physiotherapists will diagnosis your bursitis on physical examination.
 Findings consistent with bursitis include tenderness directly over the bursa, pain with movement of overlying muscles and tendons & swelling of the involved area.

 Pain is the main symptom associated with bursitis.
 However, there is a small risk that an inflamed bursa can become infected.
-Signs of infection include open wounds around the area, redness or increasing warmth of the skin, fevers, chills, and sweats.
+Signs of infection include: open wounds around the area, redness or increasing warmth of the skin, fever, chills, and sweats.
 If you have any sign of infection you should alert your doctor immediately.

 Bursitis in common in adults, especially those over the age of 40.
 The elbow, shoulder, hip, knee and Achilles tendon are just a few of the common areas often affected by bursitis.